Best Crash Tested Dog Harness UK: Dog Car Travel Safety Explained

 Perfect for: Quick trips to the vet, local park hops, and multi-purpose use.

-Our Chest Plate and X-Link harnesses are what we call "Travel-Ready" but they are not 'crash tested and certified'.
+Our Essential Chest Plate and X-Link harnesses are what we call "Travel-Ready" but they are not 'crash tested and certified'.
 They are brilliant, versatile options if your day involves a mix of walking and driving.
 The Chest Plate Harness comes with a travel restraint that clips into your car seatbelt.
 The X-Link has attachment points for dog seatbelts.

 The EzyDog X-Link Harness: